Peru

 Where is B.A.P.
 CARRASCO right now?

 The current position of B.A.P.
-CARRASCO in the Callao, last seen more than 12h ago.
+CARRASCO in the Callao, last seen less than 1h ago.

 What type of ship is B.A.P.
 CARRASCO?